-CRIMINAL JUSTICE (1-3T) 1-3 credits This course involves reading, research, writing, and discussion of selected subjects relating to criminal justice.
+CRIMINAL JUSTICE (1-3T)

+This course involves reading, research, writing, and discussion of selected subjects relating to criminal justice.
 Various contemporary problems in criminal justice are analyzed.
 This course may be repeated with approval of the department head.

 DENTAL ASSISTING (DNT)